nezra/nina-fw/README.md

-# Fork of the Arduino NINA-W102 firmware
+# Wrover-B Fork of the Arduino NINA-W102 firmware

 This is my fork of the Arduino NINA-W102 firmware.
 The original repository is located at https://github.com/arduino/nina-fw